facebook/IT-CPE/autodmg_cache_builder/README.md

 To automatically move the built image to a [DeployStudio](https://www.deploystudio.com) repo:
 `autodmg_cache_build.py  --dsrepo /Users/Shared/Deploystudio`

-To automatically move the built image to another location (such as your root for Imagr):
+To automatically move the built image to another arbitrary location (such as your root for Imagr):
 `autodmg_cache_build.py  --movefile /Users/Shared/ImagrRepo

 To use an Extras file (see below):